2021-2022

 Dr. Laura Burns

 Dr. Laura Burns completed her internship in 2020.
 Her research focused on evaluating samples for brain injury biomarkers or proteins found in the tissue or blood of cetaceans and manatees.
 Following her internship, Dr. Burns accepted a position as an Emergency Vet in Georgia.
-Following this position, Dr. Burns accepted the first ever zoological speciality internship at her alma mater, UGA.
-She plans to apply for a residency position following this internship.
-Dr. Burns is also currently working on a few publications in which she hopes to have published by early next year!
+In 2021, Dr. Burns accepted the first ever zoological specialty internship at her alma mater, the University of Georgia.
+She is currently completing the Zoological Medicine Residency at the University of Georgia.

 2018-2019